-This is home of the rule learner AnyBURL (Anytime Bottom Up Rule Learning).
-AnyBURL has been designed for the use case of Knowledge Base Completion, however, it can also be applied to any other use case where rules are helpful.
-You can use it to (i) learn rules, (ii) apply them (predict) to create rankings for knowledge base completion, (iii) and to evaluate the created ranking.
+This is the home of the rule learner AnyBURL (Anytime Bottom Up Rule Learning).
+AnyBURL has been designed for the use case of knowledge base completion, however, it can also be applied to any other use case where rules are helpful.
+You can use it to (i) learn rules, (ii) apply them create candidate rankings, (iii) and to evaluate the created ranking.

->

-> AnyBURL is packaged as jar file and requires no external resources.
+AnyBURL is packaged as jar file and requires no external resources.
 You can download the jar file here.

->

-> If you have problems in running the jar due to, e.g., some java version conflict, you can build an AnyBURL.jar on you own.
-If you want (or need) to do this continue as follows: Download the source code and unzip it.
+If you have problems in running the jar due to, e.g., some java version conflict, you can build an AnyBURL.jar on your own.
+If you want (or need) to do this continue as follows, otherwise skip the following lines.
+Download the source code and unzip it.
 Compile the code and create the jar as follows.
 First create a folder build, then compile with the following command.

->

-> javac de/unima/ki/anyburl/*.java -d build
+javac de/unima/ki/anyburl/*.java -d build

 There is a dot . at the end of the line, its required.
 Afterwards you can delete the build folder.